Drug data last refreshed 4h ago · AI intelligence enriched 1w ago

-RETACRIT (epoetin alfa-epbx) is an injectable erythropoiesis-stimulating agent (ESA) approved by the FDA on May 15, 2018.
-It is indicated for the treatment of anemia associated with chronic kidney disease, cancer chemotherapy, and other conditions requiring red blood cell stimulation.
-The drug works by mimicking erythropoietin to stimulate bone marrow production of red blood cells.
-RETACRIT represents a biosimilar alternative in a mature market dominated by branded and generic ESA competitors.
+RETACRIT (epoetin alfa-epbx) is a biosimilar erythropoiesis-stimulating agent administered by injection that stimulates red blood cell production.
+It is indicated for patients with anemia associated with chronic kidney disease, cancer chemotherapy, and other conditions requiring erythropoiesis support.
+The drug works by mimicking endogenous erythropoietin to increase hemoglobin and reduce transfusion requirements.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.